zitlallyalmazan/Final-Project/1-topic.md

 ## Problem to Solve:

-Write a Python program to find the three largest integers from agiven list of numbers using the queue algorithm.
+Write a Python program to find the three largest integers from a given list of numbers using the queue algorithm.

 ## Solution: